Limiting absorption principle for long-range perturbation in the discrete triangular lattice setting: Abstract

 \section{Abstract}

-We study the discrete Laplacian acting on a triangular lattice.
-We perturb the metric and the potential in a long-range way.
-We aim at proving a Limiting Absorption Principle away the possible embedded eigenvalues.
-The approach is based on a positive commutator technique.
+We examine the discrete Laplacian acting on a triangular lattice, introducing long-range perturbations to both the metric and the potential.
+Our goal is to establish a Limiting Absorption Principle away from possible embedded eigenvalues.
+Our study relies on a positive commutator technique.